kth-step/HolBA/examples/tutorial/5-wp/README.md

 val last_block_label_tm =  ``BL_Address (Imm64 0x40w)``;
 ```

-`false_label_l` is a list of block labels for which we assign dummy HTs with False as precondition.
+`blacklist` is a list of block labels for which we assign dummy HTs with False as precondition.

 This can be hard to understand intuitively.
 First, consider a HT with False as precondition.
 Since an antecedent of the HT would be that False holds, any conclusion would always hold.
 This is stated by the theorem `bir_exec_to_labels_pre_F` in `bir_wpTheory`.
 Since this is universally true, we are always free to assume such a HT.